 - You may make as much or as little gravy as you prefer for your family.
 Just add enough water to create the quantity of gravy you want.

-- For example a quart of water will give you a little over a quart of gravy.
+- For example a quart of water (or use chicken stock) will give you a little over a quart of gravy.

 - You will need to also add in more flour and seasonings to thicken the extra volume of gravy and bring up the flavor a bit.